Applying for Social Security Disability

 Dealing with the government is never simple.
 You’ve spent your life paying into Social Security, but getting the benefits you’ve earned and deserve is difficult and time-consuming.
 Let the Gerling Law offices help you cut through the red tape and deal with the government for you!

 After you submit your SSD application, your claim is sent to the state disability processing agency for a medical decision.
-Unfortunately, the government doesn’t have a fixed deadline, and it could easily take 60 days or more before you learn the status of your claim.
-If you’re denied by Social Security and request a hearing before an Administrative Law Judge, it may take as long as 18 months for that hearing to take place.
-Being unable to work due to your disability makes these long wait times even more frustrating and difficult.
+Unfortunately, the government doesn’t have a fixed deadline, and it could easily take 60 days or more before you learn the status of your application.
+If you’re rejected by Social Security and request a hearing before an Administrative Law Judge, it may take as long as 18 months for that appointment to take place.
+Being unable to work due to your disability makes these long waiting periods even more frustrating and difficult.
 Let the Gerling Firm reduce your stress by handling the burden for you.

-Many people turn to the Gerling Firm for help in handling the complicated and frustrating Social Security Disability benefits process.
+Many people turn to the Gerling Law for help in handling the complicated Social Security Disability benefits process.
 By successfully representing thousands of clients, we have built a reputation for powerful advocacy, integrity and caring.
-Our experience gives comfort to our clients, many of whom are struggling to pay bills and deal with the challenges created by their disabilities.
+Our experience gives comfort to our clients, many of whom are struggling to make monthly payments on bills and deal with the challenges created by their disabilities.